zsmartercn/Tess4Android/README.md

 # Tess4Android
-A fork base on [tess-two](https://github.com/rmtheis/tess-two/) and [Tesseract OCR Engine](https://github.com/tesseract-ocr/tesseract).
+A fork is based on [tess-two](https://github.com/rmtheis/tess-two/) and [Tesseract OCR Engine](https://github.com/tesseract-ocr/tesseract).
-We porting Tesseract 4.0(final) to tess-two project and rewrite dot product function with ARM NEON.
+We porting Tesseract 4.0(final) to Android base on tess-two and rewrite dot product function with ARM NEON.
 The project include a full OCR demo App.
 In next version,We will add binarisation process with photo that need be recognized.